Japanese Civilian Camps

 Contents

-During the Second World War in the former Dutch East Indies, from March, 1942 to August, 1945, about 100,000 Dutch civilians were detained by the Japanese in internment camps.
+During the World War II in the former Netherlands East Indies, from March, 1942 to August, 1945, about 100,000 Dutch civilians were imprisoned by the Japanese in internment camps.
 Men were separated from women and children.
 Starting in 1944, older boys were interned in either men’s camps or separate boys’ camps.

 - Camps: For each camp the most important details are provided, where available, such as arrivals, transfers, departures, rosters, death rolls, maps, photos, drawings and reference sources.